 Located in Martínez, Buenos Aires, Goodstën is more than a creamery.
 It brings together a new way of experimenting with frozen desserts.
 The iced rocks (granite slabs) in which the ice cream is prepared inspired us to invent a whole new planet composed by oniric landscapes and faceted surfaces, similar to those present in precious stones, with their glow and crystal-like textures.
 We investigated different types of gemstones and created a series of rocks combining polygons.
 This research had a big impact on architecture, as the construction system was built from a faceted logic, culminating in a diamond-like shell.

 Argentina is known for its excellence and tradition in ice-cream.
-Goodstën emerges in these context, to re-invent some of the classic production and consumption methods.
-Our design proposal was lead by the idea of innovation, trying to synthesize technology with ludic, premium and homemade values.
-We also aimed to emphasise Goodstën’s varied nature: it has the magic of a candy store, the elegance of a chocolaterie and the smell of just baked waffles!
+Goodstën emerges in this context, to re-invent some of the classic production and consumption methods.
+Our design proposal was led by the idea of innovation, trying to synthesize technology with ludic, premium and homemade values.
+We also aimed to emphasize Goodstën’s varied nature: it has the magic of a candy store, the elegance of a chocolaterie and the smell of just baked waffles.
 It was an integral and long-lasting project, as we were present from the idea to its whole materialization.
 Of course, everything could be brought to life thanks to an amazing team: we worked together with architects, ice cream specialists, costume designers, photographers, programmers, animators and social media agencies.